openmrs/openmrs-esm-core/docs/under_the_hood/extensions.md

-# Advanced Extensions and Slots
+# How the Extension System Works

 For the extension system to work four things exist: